williamnguyen-activecyber/okta.github.io/_source/_use_cases/authentication/index.md

-The underlying foundation for the Sign-In Widget and Auth SDK is a comprehensive [authentication REST API](/docs/api/resources/authn.html) exposed through the Okta Platform.
+The underlying foundation for the Sign-In Widget and Auth SDK is a comprehensive [authentication REST API](/docs/api/resources/authn.html) exposed through Okta.
 Use it as a standalone API to provide the identity layer on top of your existing application and authentication logic, or use it with the Okta [Sessions API](/docs/api/resources/sessions.html) to obtain an Okta [session cookie](/use_cases/authentication/session_cookie) and access apps within Okta.